 Find more water safety tips in today’s post on Children’s MN’s Mighty Kids Blog.

-Dex Tuttle is the injury prevention program coordinator at Children’s Hospitals and Clinics of Minnesota.
+We’re thrilled to partner with Children’s Hospitals and Clinics for this sponsored post by Dex Tuttle.
+Dex is the injury prevention program coordinator at Children’s.
 Follow Children’s on Twitter @ChildrensMN.